Interval training: how HIIT works

 During the breaks you continue to exercise, but at a much lower intensity.
-The short recovery time is not enough to completely replenish the body's energy reserves before the next workout.
-This is what makes interval training effective: you burn lots of calories and boost your stamina at the same time.
+The short recovery time isn't enough to completely replenish the body's energy reserves before the next workout.
+This is what makes interval training effective.

 HIIT – high-intensity interval training

-There are many different ways of pushing the body to its peak with interval training – the main thing is that it is strenuous.
 HIIT – or high-intensity interval training – is one form of interval training.
-In the intensive phase of HIIT, you should aim to push yourself to your limits.
+During the intense phase of HIIT, you should aim to push yourself to your limits.
 This means that on a scale of 1 (completely relaxed) to 10 (extremely strenuous), you should aim for levels 8 to 9.
-Am I really not allowed to give in when it gets tough?
-No, because:

-HIIT can be performed either indoors on a treadmill or bicycle, or just as well outdoors while running, cycling or swimming.
-People who prefer strength training spend the intensive phases doing full-body exercises.
-The best known method for this is Tabata training, which are exercises using your own body weight.
-These include push-ups, burpees, box jumps or jumping jacks.
+HIIT can be performed indoors on a treadmill or bicycle.
+You can also train outside by jogging, cycling or swimming.
+People who prefer strength training spend the intense phases doing full-body exercises.
+The best-known method for this is Tabata training: exercises using your own body weight, such as push-ups, burpees, box jumps, jumping jacks or with a mini band.

 A possible HIIT workout

-First warm up at a moderate pace for at least ten minutes.
-This could be with a skipping rope or on the treadmill, in combination with squats or balance exercises – creativity is called for!
+First warm up at a moderate pace for at least 10 minutes.
+This could be skipping or running on a treadmill in combination with squats or balance exercises – creativity is called for!
 The important thing is to exercise several muscle groups and joints before starting training.

 - Example for beginners: exercise 8 x 15 seconds at high intensity and take an active pause for 45 seconds between each interval.